sommeric/OM3.4_New/README.md

 In Ops Manager 2.0, metric chart zoom and granularity are set via buttons.
 "Last Ping" information is accessed via the ellipsis button.

 In Ops Manager 3.4, zoom and granularity were changed to drop-down menus, and an additional 10-second granularity setting was added for improved resolution.
+The granularity drop-down also has a new 'auto' setting which chooses the optimum granularity based on the display period.
 "Last Ping" information is now listed under More.
 For HW metrics, use of munin-node is no longer required.
 HW metrics are automatically gathered for automated deployments.

 ## Documentation and Support